hayres/hayres.github.io/_posts/2016-11-11-vendee-globe-catchy-monkey.markdown

 thumbnail: "vendeeglobe/vendeeday5-1700.png"
 ---

-Long Distance Yacht Single handed offshore racing is boring, **said no one EVER!!**
+Long Distance Single handed offshore racing is boring, **said no one EVER!!**

 As of the 1700UTC sched report [Alex](http://www.alexthomsonracing.com/) continues to eat away at the gap to the lead pair and still shows consistently faster speeds than the rest of the fleet.